SAP-docs/btp-integration-suite/docs/ISuite/what-is-sap-integration-suite-5cc6987.md

 # What is SAP Integration Suite?

-Develop and manage enterprise-wide integration across heterogeneous landscapes.
+Develop and manage enterprise wide integration across heterogeneous landscapes.

 SAP Integration Suite connects and contextualizes processes and data while enabling new content-rich applications to be assembled faster with less dependence on IT.
 Pre-built integration packs along with existing investments can be composed to deliver new outcomes with less involvement by integration experts.